 - 1. Treat Exposure Site - a.
 The student or faculty/staff member should take immediate action to clean the affected area following any needle stick, injury, or other incident that causes the student or faculty/staff member to be exposed to a source patient's blood or other body fluid. - i.
 Skin exposures - 1.
 The area should be washed thoroughly with soap and water - 2.
 Wounds or punctures may be cleaned with an antiseptic such as an alcohol-based hand hygiene agent - ii.
 Mucosal surfaces (mouth, nose and eye exposure) - 1.
 These areas should be flushed with large amounts of water or normal saline for at least 10 minutes - b.
-Follow the site's policy, if applicable, to obtain care as soon as possible - Employee or student to seek medical attention within the first hour of exposure to a potential BBP - 2.
+Follow the site's policy, if applicable, to obtain care as soon as possible - i.
+Employee or student to seek medical attention within the first hour of exposure to a potential BBP - 2.
 Report and Document Exposure - a.
-Students should inform their clinic supervisor/preceptor of the incident immediately as well as The University of Findlay Experiential Director.
-Faculty/staff should notify their Department Chair, Dean, and Human

-Resources.
-Faculty members may seek care with their person healthcare provider or with Cosiano Health Services on campus.
+Students should inform their clinic supervisor/preceptor of the incident immediately.
+The supervisor should then report to the department chair and to Cosiano Health Center.
+Faculty, staff, and students may seek care with their personal healthcare provider or with Cosiano Health Center on campus. - b.

-- b.
 Source to complete the "Source Individual Consent Form" - i.
-This can be performed by clinic supervisor or other qualified HCP - c.
+This can be performed by clinic supervisor or another qualified HCP - c.
 Source to have testing at site (if hospital) or other medical facility agreed upon - d.
 The following information should be documented regarding the recipient and incident using the "Bloodborne Pathogen Exposure Documentation" form: - i.
-Date and time of exposure - ii.
+Date and time of exposure

+- ii.
 Details of the procedure being performed, including where and how the procedure was performed - iii.
 Details of the exposure, including the type and amount of fluid or material and the severity of the exposure - iv.
-Details about the infection status of the source (i.e. HIV positive, hepatitis B,, hepatitis C or unknown. - A note should also state if the source status is unknown. - v.
+Details about the infection status of the source (i.e. HIV positive, hepatitis B, hepatitis C or unknown. - A note should also state if the source status is unknown - v.
 Details about the recipient's health including: hepatitis B vaccination response status, medical conditions, allergies, pregnancy or breastfeeding etc. - e.
-Faculty /Staff must provide documentation of any counseling, postexposure management and follow-up to The University. - 3.
+Faculty /Staff must provide documentation of any counseling, postexposure management and follow-up to Cosiano Health Center. - 3.
 Determine Need for Post exposure Prophylaxis (PEP)